About 1 In 5 Households In U.S. Cities Miss Needed Medical Care During Pandemic

 "I love those shoes and I think they sort of love me, too, when you think about it," he tells NPR.

 Nicolas was due to get a round of Botox injections in early March.
-But the doctors deemed it an elective procedure, and canceled the appointment.
+But the doctors deemed it an elective procedure and canceled the appointment.
 That left him to go months without a treatment.

 His muscles got so tight that his feet would uncontrollably curl.